grymoire7/notes/memory.md

 # An Opinionated Guide to Memorization

 This guide is opinionated in the sense that many choices have been made specifically to minimize conflict between the various subsystems.
-Also,
+Also, it's biased towards certain practical requirements of magicians and specifically does not take into consideration the needs of the memory competition.

 ## The Mnemonic Major System

 Simply put, the Mnemonic Major System relates phonetic sounds to the ten decimal digits zero through nine.
 For me, learning this system is fundamental to any memory work involving a number.
 Card positions, dates, digits of pi, birthdays, etc.